 In some towns, especially in London, the alien settlers at first had a difficult time of it owing to the jealousy of the existing weavers' gilds.
 The local weavers resented the arrival of skilled alien artisans under royal protection and endeavoured to force them to become members of the gilds.
 The King would not allow this and issued a special letter of protection on behalf of them 4).
 Thomas Blanket and his workmen seem to have met with great difficulties on the part of the townsmen.
 There do not seem to have been many such cases, for if they had been the rule, it would most probably have been much easier to trace those 14th century immigrants than it is; in most places they seem to have been readily absorbed in the native population.
-By organizing themselves in weavers' gilds of their own, with the approval of the Mayors and Aldermen, the Flemings and Brabanters soon put an end to such difficulties; in rural districts, where the aliens did not three in Ken., Bck., Cmb., Chs., Hmp., Mon., Sus., War. and Wor. - one of those in Kent was Boxley Abbey - two in Cum., Gmg., Hnt., Nrf., Nhb., Sur., Wil., Bwk. and Fif., and one in Brks., Dnb., Cth., Dor., Flt., Hrf., Lan., Mid., Mer., Mtg., Rtl., Shr., Suf., Wm., I.W., Edb., Elg., Kcb., Per., Rxb. and Wgt.
+By organizing themselves in weavers' gilds of their own, with the approval of the Mayors and Aldermen, the Flemings and Brabanters soon put an end to such difficulties; in rural districts, where the aliens did not compete with the domestic industry, we do not hear of any such quarrels 1).

-1) A. I. 115-6. - 1) Monk 67. - 3) A. I. 110; M. X.; Sur.
+1) A. I. 115-6. - 2) Monk 67. - 3) A. I. 110; M. X.; Sur.
 196. - 4) A. I. 108.